decentralizedintelligencenetwork/.github/profile/README.md

 ---

-## 🌐 Foundation & Governance
+## 🌐 Governance & Foundation

-The *Decentralized Intelligence Network (DIN) Foundation* is a non-profit organization dedicated to supporting the protocol’s evolution through **open governance** and the promotion of **self-sovereign AI ecosystems**.

 Like Ethereum, **no single entity owns the network**.
 It is sustained by a global community and secured by **decentralized validators**, now further enhanced via **Eigenlayer integration**, ensuring long-term resilience and autonomy.

+*Decentralized Intelligence Network (DIN) Foundation* is a non-profit organization dedicated to supporting the protocol’s evolution through **open governance** and the promotion of **self-sovereign AI ecosystems**.

 ---